pnp/generator-teams/packages/generator-teams/src/app/templates/README.md

 You can use the following flags for the `serve`, `ngrok-serve` and build commands:

-* `--no-linting` - skips the linting of Typescript during build to improve build times
+* `--no-linting` or `-l` - skips the linting of Typescript during build to improve build times
 * `--debug` - builds in debug mode
 * `--env <filename>.env` - use an alternate set of environment files